You are here

 Life cycle of bagworms

 In the end of the summer the bagworm caterpillars stop feeding and seal each bag shut after securely tying it to a twig, stem or even nearby structure.
 Inside the bag the caterpillar transforms to the moth stage.
 The adult female moth does not leave the bag the caterpillar created.
 She remains inside while the winged, male moth does emerge to fly about the infested tree to locate the waiting female.
-After mating the female lays 500 to 1000 eggs within her bag and then she dies.
-The eggs remain in the bags on the trees till the following spring and hatch about mid-June to start the cycle over.
+After mating the female produces 500 to 1000 eggs within her body and then she dies.
+The eggs remain in the bags on the trees until the following spring and hatch about mid-June to start the cycle over.

 Damage caused by bagworms

 The bagworm commonly attacks arborvitae, red cedar, juniper and spruce trees though it has been reported to eat the leaves and needles from over 128 different trees and shrubs.
 Attacked plants may be partially defoliated, weakened and rendered unsightly though it is not uncommon for complete defoliation to occur resulting in death of the conifer trees mentioned above.
+They are more common in the southern half of Iowa.

 Management of bagworms